EndlingAlien/ArchitectTour/README.md

 ## What to Expect

-- Navigate multiple camera feeds inside the house
+- Navigate 4 camera feeds inside the house
 - Subtle environmental storytelling through lighting, props, and sound
 - A quiet, unsettling atmosphere meant to spark your imagination
-- No traditional gameplay — it’s an experience, a moment frozen in time
+- No traditional gameplay.
+It’s an experience, a moment frozen in time

 ---